Kilnwick

-Kilnwick (or Kilnwick-on-the-Wolds) is a village in the East Riding of Yorkshire, England.
+Kilnwick (or Kilnwick-on-the-Wolds) is a village and former civil parish, now in the parish of Beswick, in the East Riding of Yorkshire, England.
 It is situated in the Yorkshire Wolds approximately 5 mi south of Driffield town centre and 7 mi north of Beverley town centre.
-It lies 1 mi west of the A614 road, and 3 mi east of Middleton on the Wolds.
+It lies 1 mi west of the A164 road, and 3 mi east of Middleton on the Wolds.
+In 1931 the parish had a population of 180.